helix-editor/helix/book/src/building-from-source.md

 cargo install cargo-deb
 ```

-After you clone and enter the repository (viz. above), the command bellow will first
+After cloning and entering the Helix repository as previously described,
-build the release binary, and later package it into the `.deb` file, in one command.
+use the following command to build the release binary and package it into a `.deb` file in a single step.

 ```sh
 cargo deb -- --locked